egeny/fabuloos-website/documentation/api/restore.md

       description: Return the current instance to allow chaining.
 ---

-Restore the initial element (the one replaced by the renderer's markup).
+Restore the initial element (the one replaced by the renderer’s markup).

 ```js
 var player = fab("player");